 - If you have high cholesterol, get it under control.

 - If you have atrial fibrillation, heart or artery disease, get and follow treatment.

 Harvard Health offers 7 things you can do to help prevent a stroke, along with suggested steps to achieve those goals.

 A good workplace wellness program will offer the tools, resources and programs to help you to lower you risk of stroke and other chronic life-limiting health conditions by helping you control risk factors.
-At Total Care Wellness, we have nutrition coaching, fitness coaching, and tobacco cessation coaches.
-Our coaches can help members create custom plans to achieve health and wellness goals.
+At ESI EAP, we offer wellness coaching in nutrition, fitness, and tobacco cessationto help members create custom plans to achieve health and wellness goals.